Models of interacting bosons with exact ground states: a unified approach

 In the context of the above example on the square lattice, $\mathcal{M}$ is robust against the inclusion of resonant tunneling processes that shift bosons along nearest-neighbor bonds around larger loops.
 However, other types of boson-hopping processes generically induce fundamental changes to $\mathcal{M}$.
 For example, adding a usual single-particle boson hopping term, or adding resonant pair-tunneling involving bosons moving to second-nearest-neighbor sites around a suitably defined loop (bounding a $\sqrt{2} \times \sqrt{2}$ plaquette), will reduce $\mathcal{M}$ to one (or more) isolated point.

 The addition of a density interaction $w (\delta n)^2/2$ to the effective action makes the system unstable to phase separation (as usual) for attractive $w<0$.
-In contrast, for repulsive $w>0$, it keeps the gapless manifold $\mathcal{M}$ but changes the boson excitation dispersion near $\mathcal{M}$ from quadratic to linear: $E(\bm{q}) \sim \sqrt{wf(\bm{q})}$, which results in a spatially decaying boson Green's function $ \langle \mathrm{e}^{\mathrm{i}[\theta(\bm{r})-\theta(\bm{0})]}\rangle$ with a similar character as for a Fermi liquid with the same manifold $\mathcal{M}$ of gapless modes (e.g. a surface in 3D or a nodal line in 2D)~\footnote{It should be noted that the state constructed here is different from the Bose liquid studied in Ref.~\cite{PhysRevB.75.235116} in many aspects, including its specific heat and the relation between the particle density and the volume enclosed by the Bose surfaces. }.
+In contrast, for repulsive $w>0$, it keeps the gapless manifold $\mathcal{M}$ but changes the boson excitation dispersion near $\mathcal{M}$ from quadratic to linear: $E(\bm{q}) \sim \sqrt{wf(\bm{q})}$, which results in a spatially decaying boson Green's function $\propto \langle \mathrm{e}^{\mathrm{i}[\theta(\bm{r})-\theta(\bm{0})]}\rangle$ with a similar character as for a Fermi liquid with the same manifold $\mathcal{M}$ of gapless modes (e.g. a surface in 3D or a nodal line in 2D)~\footnote{It should be noted that the state constructed here is different from the Bose liquid studied in Ref.~\cite{PhysRevB.75.235116} in many aspects, including its specific heat and the relation between the particle density and the volume enclosed by the Bose surfaces. }.

-{\bf {Discussion:}} In this work, we have developed a unified approach for constructing ``frustration-free'' Hamiltonians for number-conserving bosons whose exact ground-state properties can be inferred from the properties of an associated classical statistical mechanical problem on the same lattice.
-For the known solvable models, our scheme provides not only an alternative representation that might be realizable on engineered platforms like optical lattices but also a natural route from a strongly constrained problem to a free (trivial) limit of the boson problem.
+{\bf {Discussion:}} For the known solvable models, our scheme provides not only an alternative representation that might be realizable on engineered platforms like optical lattices but also a natural route from a strongly constrained problem to a free (trivial) limit of the boson problem.
 When the constrained limit of the problem exhibits an exotic quantum phase of matter, this evolution must drive exotic transitions out of them, whose properties may be studied with these engineered models.
+The critical points constructed this way are ``quantum Lifshitz points''~\cite{ARDONNE2004493} with unusual dynamical properties~\cite{CASTELNOVO2005316,PhysRevB.83.125114}.